tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-28-sql-unit-test-runner.markdown

    * As shown in [this](/blog/2016/04/10/sql-unit-incremental-data-update/) and [this](/blog/2016/04/16/sql-unit-extension/), we can add custom JSON for different testing needs.
 1. Send the query to the database, and get the actual output from the database.
 1. Compare actual output with the expected output, raise `AssertionError` if needed.
-   * Note that the TestRunner can either exit immediately or run all test queries and list all `AssertionError`s at the end.
+   * Note that the TestRunner can either exit immediately upon `AssertionError` or run all test queries and list all `AssertionError`s at the end.

 TODO: new line in JSON